-At the federal level, counties support additional federal funding to help maintain service levels and access for the state's neediest residents.
+At the federal level, counties support economic stimulus efforts and additional federal funding to help maintain service levels and access for the state's neediest residents.
 Counties are straining to provide services to the burgeoning numbers of families in distress.
-With each downturn in the economy, counties experience an increased need of individuals and families seeking assistance through vital safety net programs such as Medicaid, Supplemental Nutrition Assistance Program (SNAP, or Food Stamps), Temporary Assistance to Needy Families (TANF), and General Assistance.
+With each downturn in the economy, counties report experience an increased long lines in their welfare departments as increasing numbers of peopleneed of individuals and families seeking assistance through vital safety net apply for programs such as Medicaid, Supportive Supplemental Nutrition Assistance Program (SNAP, or Food Stamps), Temporary Assistance to Needy Families (TANF), and General Assistance.
 Even in strong economic times, millions of Californians struggle to make ends meet.
-For these reasons, counties strongly urge that any additional federal or state funding must be shared directly with counties for programs that have a county share of cost.
+For these reasons, counties strongly urge that any additional federal stimulus or state funding must be shared directly with counties for programs that have a county share of cost. -